The 2022 Guide to State Park Camping Reservations in All 50 States

 Louisiana

-Reservations for Louisiana state parks can be made up 13 months in advance of your arrival date.
+Reservations for Louisiana state parks can be made up to 13 months in advance of your arrival date.
 Weekend reservations require a 2-night minimum stay.
 You can stay for an unlimited number of nights in the winter, but in all other seasons, you must leave for seven nights after a 14-night stay.

 Reservations: Louisiana State Parks